 - Primero's confidential, anonymous complaint reporting hotline available 24 hours a day, 7 days a week, by calling toll free 1-866-840-8719 within North America or 0 1-800-253-3222 within Mexico.

 - Online: www.clearviewconnects.com

 - In writing to:

 For a current statement of Corporate Governance Practices, please refer to the most current Primero Management Information Circular available on Sedar at www.sedar.com.

 U.S. Corporate Governance Rules

 The NYSE requires that, as a foreign private issuer that is not required to comply with all of the NYSE’s corporate governance rules applicable to U.S. domestic issuers, Primero disclose any significant ways in which its corporate governance practices differ from those followed by NYSE listed U.S. domestic issuers.
-The differences between our practices and the NYSE rules are not material and are more of a matter of form than substance.
+These differences are outlined here: Compliance with NYSE Corporate Governance Listing Standards.